 Information stated below is in effect for the 2021-2022 school year.

-This scholarship has been established to honor COL Kathleen Swacina, USA (Ret.), and her accomplishments throughout her career and her affiliation with AFCEA.
-The COL Kathleen Swacina Scholarship is funded by the generous donation provided by COL Kathleen Swacina and LTC Daniel Swacina, USA (Ret.).
-This scholarship will recognize one outstanding female college student who has shown a potential to excel in college studies in the areas of STEM (science, technology, engineering, and math) and attends college full-time in the state of Georgia.
+This scholarship has been established to honor Col. Kathleen Swacina, USA (Ret.), and her accomplishments throughout her career and her affiliation with AFCEA.
+The Col. Kathleen Swacina Scholarship is funded by the generous donation provided by Col. Kathleen Swacina and Lt.
+Col. Daniel Swacina, USA (Ret.).
+This scholarship will recognize one outstanding female college student who has shown a potential to excel in college studies in the areas of science, technology, engineering and math (STEM) and attends college full-time.

-This scholarship was inspired by a desire to honor COL Swacina's accomplishments, support the AFCEA community and help students who demonstrate resilience and determination when faced with adversity.
+This scholarship was inspired by a desire to honor Col. Swacina's accomplishments, to support the AFCEA community and to help students who demonstrate resilience and determination when faced with adversity.

-- A member of the U.S. Armed Forces or enrolled in a ROTC program; an honorably discharged veteran of the U.S. Armed Forces; or a direct descendant of an AFCEA member or an honorably discharged member of the Armed Forces.
+- Must be a member of the U.S. armed forces or enrolled in a ROTC program; an honorably discharged veteran of the U.S. armed forces; or a direct descendant of an AFCEA member or an honorably discharged member of the armed forces.

-Enrolled as a full-time college/university student at an accredited institution attending schools in or residing in the states of Georgia, South Carolina, North Carolina, Florida, and Alabama, including community colleges.
+- Must be enrolled as a full-time college/university student at an accredited institution attending schools in or residing in the states of Georgia, South Carolina, North Carolina, Florida and Alabama, including community colleges.

 - Undergraduate students must be at the sophomore or junior level.
 Must have completed one semester in community college (if applicable).